travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/methods/staticcontent/Hotel.md

 GIATA information can be retrieved in the node GiataData inside HotelData node.
 This information is not returned by default, please contact us if you need this information.

 ### Mapping
-Mapping in this API differs lightly of booking flow mapping process.
-[Booking Flow Mapping](https://docs.travelgatex.com/hotel-x/plugins/mapping/)
+Mapping in this API differs slightly of booking flow mapping process.
+[Booking Flow Mapping](https://docs.travelgatex.com/connectiontypesbuyers/hotel-x/plugins/mapping/)

 #### Amenity Map